 I was also a bit taken aback (and forgive me for saying this, but I also got the same feeling in the Holy Land) was the ‘toursity’ feel to the place.
 I pondered this prior to our arrival, and hesitated even going on the tour.
 Sure enough, when our coach pulled in, there were dozens of other buses, with hundreds of people, including many students of various ages, lining up to get in.
 And this was a drizzly day in the middle of the week.

 I have reservations about Auschwitz as a quasi-tourist attraction, and a ‘place to see’ in one’s visit to Poland.
 There is, of course, a macabre fascination with evil in our world, but I was more concerned with a possible, more insidious, lesson, one that I hope all those tourists and students (myself among them) are not getting: namely, that they have visited the ‘site of the embodiment of all evil’, taken it in, been there, done that, and now on to the next thing.
 There is the danger of externalizing, even historicizing, evil.
 That is, so long as we don’t become Nazis, we are all right, perfectly fine, nothing to see here.

-To put it another way, we should beware of becoming like the Pharisee at the front of the synagogue in the parable, telling God how good he we are, perfectly complacent that we are not like that ‘tax collector’ at the back.
+To put it another way, we should beware of becoming like the Pharisee at the front of the synagogue in the parable, telling God how good he we are, perfectly complacent, and that we are not like that ‘tax collector’ at the back of the church.

 The sad fact is that we are all potential ‘Nazis’, and the darkness even of demonic sin lurks within each of our hearts.
 Those who adopted Hitler’s National Socialist philosophy slid gradually into greater and greater evil.
-Let us not forget that the Nazi regime began their efficient killing machine with ‘compassionate’ euthanasia, in hospitals, a practice just fully legalized now in Canada.
+Let us not forget that the Nazi regime began their efficient killing machine with ‘compassionate’ euthanasia, in hospitals, a practice now fully legalized now in Canada, and on the rise.